 For students who don't have access to avalanche safety equipment, the Mazamas will provide transceivers, shovels, and probes for the duration of the program included in the price of the course.
 However, it's strongly recommended that students use their own equipment (or use borrowed/rented equipment that they are considering purchasing) for this class so they can practice with that particular gear in a controlled environment.
 Please bring your beacon's user manual if you're unsure how it operates.

-Transportation to field location, snowshoes, poles, touring equipment.
+Transportation to field location, lodging and food, snowshoes, poles, touring equipment.
 A detailed required equipment list will be sent to all participants once they sign up.